mattneary/Tarpits-Abstraction/chapters/Computation.md

 &| &<var>
 ```

+The BNF notation is a very expressive notation for the description of a
+grammar.
+For example, for Lambda Calculus grammar, an expression (*expr*)
+is said to be one of three forms.
+The first form is a lambda followed by
+a variable, its argument, and finally followed by another expression.
+The
+next is simply the application of one expression to another, and the last
+is simpe variable reference.

 These are the only forms, a data-type like numbers is not provided.
 However,
 we will for now take its potential to represent such data as granted.
 Let's
 explore this notation.